sids73/terraform-rnd/transporter-px-loader/ReadMe.md

+# Important prerequisite : An S3 bucket by the name of lambda-dummy-code should already exist in the target AWS account.
+# The lambda-dummy-code bucket should contain a dummy-lambda-code.zip file in its root.
+The zip file should contain a
+# plain text file by the name of init.txt in it.
+The init.txt can be empty or can contain any text in it.

 ### The makeup of this terraform code has been intentionally spilt to separate Infrastructure Deployment from Code deployment
 When a '**terraform apply**' is performed on this code, the lambda is created with a dummy code base (an Init.txt file with some simple text in it)